 Customers with Application Support or Enterprise Support packages can request specific developer feedback on your codebase (including themes and custom plugins) by adding the “[VIP] Review Request” label to your pull request.
 Before adding the label, ensure that you’ve addressed as many errors and warnings from the automated scan as possible.
 Please note that pull requests without the

 [VIP] Review Request label will not be manually reviewed.

 You can find the labels field in the GitHub UI on the right sidebar of your pull request:

 [VIP] Review Request surface as a new review request in our internal review queue.
-The VIP Team will review the PR directly on GitHub, and suggest any changes by leaving comments.
-Your team will go through and make any necessary changes, and when you’re ready for another round of review, “dismiss” the review.
+The VIP Team will review the pull request directly on GitHub, and suggest any changes by leaving comments.
+Your team should then go through and make any necessary changes, and if you need further feedback, please “dismiss” the review.
 This process continues until there are no outstanding issues, at which point the VIP Team will “approve” the request.